TJHeuvel/tjheuvel.net/_drafts/dot-product.md

 categories: programming math vector gamedev
 ---

-After working on Doom, Michal Abrash wrote Graphics Programming Black Book, detailing all his knowledge.
+After working on Quake, Michal Abrash wrote Graphics Programming Black Book, detailing all his knowledge.
 On the topic of math, [he's quite clear](https://www.jagregory.com/abrash-black-book/#the-fundamentals-of-the-math-behind-3-d-graphics):

 > ..
 The truth is, there’s not all that much to 3-D math...
 You really need only two basic math tools beyond simple arithmetic: dot products and cross products, and really mostly just the former.